hurbcom/hud_hello-world/README.md

 # hello world

-Just a Dockerfile to ilustrate how to run a simple project on HUD
+Just a Dockerfile to illustrate how to run a simple project on HUD.

+You can see it's manifest file [here](https://github.com/hurbcom/hud-manifests-sample/blob/master/manifests/manifests/hello-world.yml)